ISMAILABDURRAHIMNF/custom-auto-capture/README.md

   pip install -r requirements.txt
 ```

-Create `websites.txt` file, list all the websites you want to capture images from.
+Create `websites.txt` file, list all the websites you want to capture images from (Without https:// or http://, just domain).

 ```bash
   web1.com